cmuparlay/parlaylib/examples/README.md

 - longest_repeated_substring : find the LRS in a string
 - minimum_edit_distance : report the minimum number of inserts and deletes to covert one string to another
 - rabin_karp : string search using the Rabin-Karp algorithm
-- radix_tree : a trie with vertices with a single child contracted out
+- radix_tree : a trie with such that vertices with a single child are contracted out
 - suffix_array : for a string generate array of indices sorted by the suffix starting at that index
 - suffix_tree : for a string generate its suffix tree
 - tokens : given a string, break into a sequence of tokens given separator characters